Udzu/pudzu/patterns.md

 Finally, the module also lets you generate FSM diagrams in SVG format using the `-c` or `-s` parameters.
 These use the [graphviz](https://graphviz.org/) package to visualise the NFAs.
-The console diagrams generated with `-c` are inteded for use on consoles such as [kitty](https://sw.kovidgoyal.net/kitty/), and may using a tool such as rsvg-convert to convert the SVG into a format that can be displayed inline.
+The console diagrams generated with `-c` are intended for use on consoles such as [kitty](https://sw.kovidgoyal.net/kitty/), and may require a tool such as rsvg-convert to convert the SVG into a format that can be displayed inline.